VasuLab/rgfrosh/README.md

 > CHEMKIN[^2][^3].

-Python RGFROSH (`rgfrosh`) is a package for calculating conditions behind incident and reflected shock in a shock tube for an arbitrary equation of state.
+Python RGFROSH (`rgfrosh`) is a package for calculating conditions behind incident and reflected shock in a shock tube.
+As its name suggests, `rgfrosh` was written primarily for solving the frozen shock equations for a real gas equation of state; however, the implementation also allows for the use of the ideal gas equation of state or even custom equations of state.
+Additionally, an implementation of the ideal shock equations is also available for comparison.

 ## Documentation